LinkedSoftwareDependencies/Article-Reproducability/content/abstract.md

 ## Abstract
 <!-- Context      -->
-The scientific process requires reproducible or replicable experiments and findings in order to foster trust and accountability.
-In the domain of computer science engineering, reproducing experiments involves setting up the exact same software with the same benchmarks and test data.
+The scientific process requires reproducible experiments and findings to foster trust and accountability.
+Within computer science engineering, reproducing experiments involves setting up the exact same software with the same benchmarks and test data, which often requires non-trivial manual work.
 <!-- Need         -->
 Unfortunately,
-many research articles ambiguously refer to software by name only, leaving out crucial details such as package and dependency version numbers or the configuration of the individual components—all of which are necessary to reproduce experiments.
-Moreover, the granularity and richness of the accompanying data makes it feasible to conduct tractable evaluations and benchmarking.
+many research articles ambiguously refer to software by name only, leaving out crucial details such as module and dependency version numbers or the configuration of the individual components.
 <!-- Task         -->
-Therefore,
-we designed JSON-LD-based software configurations which can be published as Linked Data alongside experimental results, and implemented a dependency injection framework that can instantiate such experimental setups faithfully.
+To this end, we created vocabularies for the semantic description of software components and their configuration, which can be published as Linked Data alongside experimental results.
+We implemented a dependency injection framework to accurately instantiate these described experimental configurations.
 <!-- Object       -->
-This article discusses the approach, applies it to the npm ecosystem, and explains how to publish software configurations on the Web.
+This article discusses the approach and its application, and explains with a use case how to publish experiments and their software configurations on the Web.
 <!-- Findings     -->
-In order to make configurations such fully dereferenceable, we published the metadata of all 470,000 JavaScript libraries on npm as 150,000,000 RDF triples.
+In order to enable semantic interlinking between configurations and modules, we published the metadata of all 475,000+ JavaScript libraries on npm as 150,000,000+ RDF triples.
 <!-- Conclusion   -->
 Through our work,
-research articles can precisely refer to experimental setups using the URL of an instantiatable configuration, completing the provenance chain from specifications to implementations, dependencies, and configurations all the way to experimental results.
+research articles can refer by URL to fine-grained, instantiatable descriptions of experimental setups, completing the provenance chain from specifications to implementations, dependencies, and configurations all the way to experimental results.
-This ultimately brings faster and more accurate replications of experiments, and facilitates the evaluation of new research contributions.
+This ultimately brings faster and more accurate reproductions of experiments, and facilitates the evaluation of new research contributions.
 <!-- Perspectives -->
+Moreover, this work can serve other use cases, such as general software instantiation outside of experiments, and query execution over software configuration metadata.